How to Choose the Right HVAC Contractor in Birmingham

 Is Birmingham Heating & Air Conditioning licensed and insured?

 Yes.
-Birmingham Heating & Air Conditioning holds a current Alabama State HVAC Contractor License, carries general liability and workers' compensation insurance, and employs EPA Section 608 certified, NATE-certified technicians.
-We are happy to provide license numbers and insurance certificates upon request.
+Birmingham Heating & Air Conditioning holds a current Alabama HVAC Contractor License through the Alabama Board of Heating, Air Conditioning, and Refrigeration Contractors, carries general liability and workers' compensation insurance, and every technician holds EPA Section 608 Universal certification for refrigerant handling.
+License numbers and insurance certificates are available on request.

 Should I get multiple quotes for HVAC work?